deepscan/atom-deepscan/README.md

 [![Version](https://img.shields.io/apm/v/atom-deepscan.svg?style=flat-square)](https://atom.io/packages/atom-deepscan)
 [![DeepScan Grade](https://deepscan.io/api/projects/337/branches/538/badge/grade.svg)](https://deepscan.io/dashboard/#view=project&pid=337&bid=538)

-Atom package to detect bugs and quality issues in JavaScript/TypeScript code including React.
+Atom package to detect bugs and quality issues in JavaScript, TypeScript and React.
 Works with [DeepScan](https://deepscan.io).

 DeepScan is a cutting-edge JavaScript code inspection tool that helps you to find bugs and quality issues more precisely by data-flow analysis.
 You can also use it for React because DeepScan delivers [React specific rules](https://deepscan.io/docs/rules/#react).